 The MS comprehensive exam committee must consist of three faculty members at least two of whom are in the ECE Department.
 Two of the committee members must specialize in the student's selected major area and one must be from the selected minor area.
 The committee chair must be an ECE faculty member in the student's major area.
-The names of the faculty are given to the ECE Graduate Student Office, which then sends a form to the faculty involved for their signature.
+The names of the faculty are given to the ECE Graduate Student Office, which then gives the form to the student about three days before the exam.